xir-4x/OldTube/README.md

-# OldTube
+It is a website for nostalgia-lovers.
+It's OldTube.

+**WHAT IS OLDTUBE?**

-its a kinda YouTube but older?
+its YouTube but older version.

+**NOTE**

+i don't have money. website is not my domain.